 This also includes repositories using flat repository format.

-When synchronizing an upstream repository, only content types supported by the
+When synchronizing an upstream repository, only content supported by the

-Synchronization works via the use of so called Pulp remotes, which describe the upstream repository you intend to synchronize.
-It is possible to synchronize only a subset of a given upstream repository by specifying a set of “distributions”, “components”, and “architectures” in the remote.
+It is possible to synchronize only a subset of a given upstream repository by specifying a set of distributions (aka releases), components, and architectures to synchronize.
 Specifying the desired distributions is mandatory, while not specifying any components or architectures is interpreted as: “synchronize all that are available”.